 Try to do this twice daily or more often if your throat is especially irritated.
 For a quicker option when you are on the go or at work, fill a cup with steaming water.

-Take enough breath when speaking – do not speak in sentences that are too long so you are left to force out the words on too little breath.
+Make sure you take enough breath when speaking.
+Avoid speaking in sentences that are too long, which can force you to push out words with too little breath.

-If your voice feels tired or strained then rest it.
-This is your body’s way of telling you to rest your voice.
+If your voice feels tired or strained, rest it.
+This is your body’s way of telling you that your voice needs recovery time.

-Find some time during the day to rest your voice, for example during lunch, or in the car.
+Find small opportunities during the day to rest your voice, such as during lunch or while driving.

 If you experience any pain during speaking or singing which last for more than two weeks, I recommend seeking out an ENT (Ear, Nose, Throat) doctor.

 Try not to clear your throat unnecessarily.
-Constantly clearing your throat puts strain on the vocal cords as they are ‘bashed’ together.
-Also, it can create excessive mucous and lead to a further need to clear your throat.
+Constant throat clearing puts strain on the vocal cords as they are repeatedly forced together.
+It can also stimulate more mucus production, leading to a cycle of repeated throat clearing.

-Avoid too much coffee, fizzy drinks and alcohol.
-These can dry out the vocal cords.
+Avoid excessive coffee, fizzy drinks and alcohol as these will dehydrate your body and can dry out the vocal cords.

 Avoid chemical irritants and smoky, dry and dusty atmospheres as they may dry out the vocal cords.

 Wear a dust mask if you are in a dusty environment.
 Solvent based glues, perfumes, felt tip pen fumes, chlorine, paint, varnishes, bleach and other cleaning products can contain strong chemical fumes.
-Follow product advice on ventilation.
+Always follow product advice on ventilation.

-Avoid medicated throat lozenges as they numb the throat which allows you to do more damage.
-Menthol lozenges also have a drying effect.
+Avoid medicated throat lozenges as they numb the throat, which may allow you to push the voice further and cause more damage.
+Menthol lozenges may also have a drying effect.

-Reflux or indigestion may affect voice quality and cause discomfort or a feeling of a lump in your throat.
+Reflux or indigestion can affect voice quality and may cause discomfort or a sensation of a lump in the throat.

-Spicy or acidic foods may increase the likelihood of reflux that can irritate the throat and cause hoarseness.
-When eating spicy or acidic food, you should drink plenty of water.
-You should discuss your symptoms with your doctor as they may be able to prescribe medication to help.
+Spicy or acidic foods may increase the likelihood of reflux, which can irritate the throat and cause hoarseness.
+Drinking plenty of water can help, and persistent symptoms should be discussed with a doctor who may prescribe appropriate medication.

 Take extra care while singing when you are sick or extremely fatigued.
 Voice overuse is often the main culprit to voice disorders e.g. Nodules, polyps, granulomas.